mq-devops/static-nginx-deployment-template/readme.md

 ## Security

-- **Least-Privilege Permissions:** The workflow only requests necessary permissions to minimize security risks.
+- **Least-Privilege Permissions:** The workflow only requests necessary permissions
-- **Secure Access Tokens:** Use repository secrets to manage access tokens securely, avoiding exposure in logs or code.
+- **Secure Access Tokens:** Use repository secrets to manage access tokens

-By using this setup, you can efficiently deploy static websites with clear versioning and secure image management using GitHub Actions and NGINX.